nathanbumpus/Trinity-2.8.4-Marconi/DE.md

 adult   adult4
 ```

-<p>Then run the following script from within the DifferentialExpression directory.</p>
+<p>Make a new isoform directory inside of the DifferentialExpression directory.
+Then run the following script from within the isoform directory.</p>

 ```
 #!/bin/bash -l